 This can help you speak more directly to the people you want to hire.
 Use their language in the job posting, not stock language that could apply to any company.
 Highlight what makes your company a great place to work for that kind of person, not just standard nice-to-haves that exist everywhere.

 Knowing more about your potential candidates is beneficial in every stage of the hiring process, and a slightly more personalized approach can help improve candidate experience.
-This article from Talention explains it well – and once you’re sold on the idea of candidate personas, you can download our free persona template right here.
+This article from Talention explains it well.

 Consider The 5 Ps